 Jobcoconut recently attended a Dutch Networking event, got chatting to a number of Dutch speakers and what companies they happened to be interested in.
 There was one company in particular, that people had no interest in, so we were curious as to why and dug a little deeper.
 Soon it had become quite clear that it was not the company at fault, rather the potential new colleague that the candidate met during the interview that they didn’t like.

 If the potential new colleague had been given better instructions or even training in interview technique, there would have been a better chance the job offer was accepted.
-But sadly many companies believe that the promoting of a job is more important that the interview process, when really both carry an equal weight in significance.
+But sadly many companies believe that the promoting of a job is more important than the interview process when really both carry equal weight insignificance.

 As a hiring manager, you review your job boards and/or recruitment agencies to ensure they can deliver and above all be able to sell your company; however, have you ever thought of looking internally to see if you have the right people involved your hiring process???